 Investigate the requirements of a new career choice carefully before investing time and funds into any further education.
 You may not necessarily need to invest in more study to develop your career.

 What if you do need training or new qualifications?
 Studying now, when you probably have fewer commitments, may be easier than putting it off until later.

 If you choose to return to studying, be honest with yourself about why.
 Do you need to study or are you putting off reality?
 It may be that you’re swapping the disappointments of work for the comfortable familiarity of an academic environment.

-The good news about changing careers
+The good news about changing careers in your 20s